ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <a name="login" />

-## Login to the Virtual Machine
+## Virtual Machine Credentials

-The credentials for this Virtual Machine are as follows:
+The credentials for this Virtual Machine (VM) are as follows:

 - Root = root / netezza